hull-graveyard/clouseau/README.md

 * `Q`: The very excellent [Q](http://github.com/kriskowal/q) library
 * `addCheckpoint(fn, timeout)`: To add your own checkpoint
-* `run`: Start loading the page in PhantomJS and verifying the checkpoints
+* `start`: Start loading the page in PhantomJS and verifying the checkpoints

 ## License